 Assessing progress towards the $100 billion commitment

-This briefing paper offers an assessment of progress towards the $100bn goal.
-The second in a series, it looks at the latest donor figures for 2015–16, with a strong focus on public finance.
-It considers how close we are to the $100bn goal; where the money is coming from; where it is going; what it is being spent on; and how donors are counting the money they report.
+As 2020 draws to a close, Oxfam’s Climate Finance Shadow Report 2020 offers an assessment of progress towards the $100bn goal.
+The third in a series, this report looks at the latest donor figures for 2017–18, with a strong focus on public finance.
+It considers how climate finance is being counted and spent; where it is going; how close we are to the $100bn goal; and what lessons need to be learned for climate finance post-2020.